-Additionally, SPES and CPA EXLP work directly with STEM PREP's Director of Race Diversity, Equity, and Inclusion and school site leadership to extend the teachings and learnings of the RDEI program through extension lessons, activities, cultural events and presentations.
+Additionally, SPES and CPA EXLP work directly with STEM PREP's school site leadership to extend the teachings and learnings of the RDEI program through extension lessons, activities, cultural events and presentations.

-The district thoroughly assesses the needs of schools and their surrounding communities through ongoing analysis of various data points, including descriptive data as well as anecdotal data from district, school site administration and parents.
+The schools thoroughly assess the needs of schools and their surrounding communities through ongoing analysis of various data points, including descriptive data as well as anecdotal data from district, school site administration and parents.
 Data gleaned from these sources is used to continuously improve the district's expanded learning/after school programs.